 In an ideal situation your business could hire an analyst whose only responsibility is hunting threats.
 This is not only expensive, but there may not be quite enough work to occupy them full-time.

 More realistic is the use of a third-party managed service.
-Your partner has the skills and experience to configure threat hunting in Azure Sentinel.
+Your partner has the skills and experience to configure threat hunting in Microsoft Sentinel.
 And because they are already proficient in building the queries used to comb through logs, they can conduct threat hunts that align with your security priorities.

 Perhaps most valuable of all however, is that a third party is not time-limited in the same way as your team.
 They can conduct more threat hunts more regularly, increasing the overall proactivity of your defence capabilities.
 And because these hunts are more regular, they will identify threats and breaches even earlier.